AleMorales9011/ForgeWare/src/BDD (Java, Selenium, Cucumber).md

   Reports success or failure of scenarios (e.g., "Login successful")
 ```
 # Set Up
-After understanding the whole stack workflow, it's time to set up all these technologies in our local environment.
+After understanding the stack workflow, it's time to set up all these technologies in our local environment.
 The setup involves several moving parts and depending on experience can take between 1-15 days to complete.
 That is why
-it's helpful do split it on steps such as:
+it's helpful to split it into steps such as:

 1. Environment Set Up
 2. IDE and Plugin Configuration Set Up